ryantd42/NY-Legislative-Git/2023/S1554B-2023/bill.md

   ___________

- Introduced  by  Sen. ADDABBO -- read twice and ordered printed, and when printed to be committed to the Committee on Labor
+ Introduced  by  Sen. ADDABBO -- read twice and ordered printed, and when printed to be  committed  to  the  Committee  on  Labor  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN  ACT  in  relation  to  creating  a temporary commission to conduct a comprehensive study on the current utilization of paid  family  leave, make  recommendations  on how to increase access and the visibility of the program; and providing for the  repeal  of  such  provisions  upon expiration thereof

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 A temporary state commission is hereby created to conduct a comprehensive study, and prepare a report on the current utilization  of paid family leave under article 9 of the workers' compensation law.
-  § 2.  (a) The commission shall consist  of  nine  members,  six  such members  each  to  serve  for  a term of one year and to be appointed as
+  §  2.  (a)  The  commission  shall  consist of ten members, six such members each to serve for a term of one year  and  to  be  appointed  as
  follows: two shall be appointed by the temporary president of the senate and  one by the minority leader of the senate; two shall be appointed by the speaker of the assembly and one by the minority leader of the assem- bly.
-The  commissioner  of  labor,  the  superintendent  of  financial services, and the chair of the workers' compensation  board  shall  also serve  on  the  commission.
+The  commissioner  of  labor,  the  superintendent  of  financial services, the chair of the Business Council of the State of New York and the  chair  of  the  workers' compensation board shall also serve on the commission.
 The chair of the workers' compensation board shall serve  as the  chair of the commission.
-Vacancies in the  membership of  the  commission and among its officers shall be filled in the manner provided for original appointments.
+Vacancies in the membership of the commis- sion and among its officers shall be filled in the manner  provided  for original appointments.
   (b)  The  members  of the commission shall receive no compensation for their services, but shall be allowed their actual and necessary expenses incurred in the performance of their duties hereunder.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD04732-03-3
+ S. 1554--A  2

   § 3.
 The study shall examine the current utilization  of  paid  family leave  under  article  9 of the workers' compensation law, including but not limited to:
   (a) demographic information of persons receiving such benefits includ- ing but not limited to:

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04732-01-3
- S. 1554  2

   (i) gender;
   (ii) race;
   (iii) age;